 Moreover, understanding the difference between slow-twitch and fast-twitch muscle fibers and how to train them properly is critical.

 If you are looking to be able to strike harder, strength alone won’t result in a powerful punch.

 One of the governing factors of punching power is developing the muscles properly to execute great technique.
-Unfortunately, muscles can be metabolically expensive to maintain.
+However, unfortunately, muscles can be metabolically expensive to maintain.

 Your body loses muscle weight when not being active and engaged.
 Therefore, it is important to train regularly to maintain muscles.